MitchellStride/DipDuck/README.md

 <img src="{{ "/pictures/dipduck.jpg" | prepend: site.baseurl }}" />
 ## Purpose
   A slight modifcation on Seytonic's orginal design.
 It is a USB Rubber Ducky w/ microSD support and dip switches to select between various scripts.
+A Rubby Ducky takes advantage of the Pro Micro's Atmel ATMEGA32u4's HID compliance.
+It can act as a keyboard or mouse and input keystrokes at lightning fast speeds.
+It can be used to automate work, inject scripts, and to modify settings.

 ## BOM
-  - Arduino Pro Micro (lenardo - atmega23u4)
+  - Arduino Pro Micro (lenardo - atmega32u4)
   - microSD card reader
   - microSD card
   - otg cable

 ## Plan
-  After testing functionality on a breadboard, I plan to solder the wires on the boards then hotglue them together in a similar fashion as Seytonic.
+  After testing functionality on a breadboard, I soldered the wires to connect the boards and then hotglued them together to create a small solid form factor.

 ## Wiring